The safest, most effective therapies for optimal health!

 **NOTE: During the 'honeymoon phase' of a mostly or totally vegan diet, typically people feel great.

-Because they are consuming a lot of animal protein and fat - they are cannibalizing their own flesh!
+Because they are consuming little or NO animal protein and fat - they are cannibalizing their own flesh!
 Therefore, until that phase is over, one cannot claim to be vegan or vegetarian!

 'Healthy' Sterols May Pose Health Risk

 Source: American Society for Biochemistry and Molecular Biology